Taka-Coma/Switching_Teams_Tenant/README.md

 # Switch_Teams_Tenant
 - Move Teams contents from one tenant to the other
-- Here, teams, channels and memberships are assumed to move.
+- Here, teams (groups), channels and memberships are assumed to move.
 	- User account mapping and moving files are not included.

 ---